DMcTume/My-Public-Repo/README.md

 # Mini-ML-Projects
-A small repository for small ML ideas
+A personal repository for machine learning projects.